xgcm/xgcm/doc/ufunc_examples.rst

 In two dimensions, the divergence operator accepts two vector components and returns one scalar result.
-Each vector component will be differentiated along one axis, and doing so with a first order forward difference would shift the data's position along that axis.
-Therefore our signature should look something like this ``"(X:center,Y:center),(X:center,Y:center)->(X:center,Y:center)"``.

 A divergence is the sum of multiple partial derivatives, so first let's define a derivative function like this

 .. ipython:: python